JohnMarzulli/StratuxHud/readme.md

 ![Traffic Listing View Screenshot](media/traffic_listing_view.png)

-This shows us _at most_ the eight closest planes.
+This shows us _at most_, the eight closest planes.

-The _IDENT_ifier will be the tail number when available, otherwise the ICAO identifier or callsign may be used.
+The _IDENT_ifier will be the tail number when available, otherwise, the ICAO identifier or callsign may be used.
 The _BEAR_ing is the heading to take to fly to that target.
 The _DIST_ance is the distance to the target.
 The _ALT_itude is given in relative terms, with two digits dropped.

 In this example, the closest target is N4768B.
 The plane is only 4.4 statue mile away, and 1,500 feet above us.